The specific advice required by the Welsh Government in 2021 to 2022

-1a) Ongoing advice, detailed reports and, where appropriate, other resources drawing on evidence from engagement visits
+1a) Ongoing advice, detailed reports and, where appropriate, other resources drawing on evidence from engagement calls and visits

-In particular we will require Estyn to provide advice across the sectors within its remit in relation to:
+In particular we expect that we will require Estyn to provide advice across the sectors within its remit in relation to:

-- engagement of learners, including effective strategies for different age groups
+- engagement of learners, including effective strategies to support different age groups

-- support for learners, parents and professionals, in particular in relation to emotional wellbeing
+- support for learners, parents and professionals, in particular in relation to wellbeing

 - equity of access to learning and support